Your essential guide to what to look for when buying bike lights

 For example, the Blaze laser light combines a high-powered rechargeable front lamp with a warning image of a cyclist projected by a built-in laser onto the road ahead of you.
 Similarly, the Xfire Bikelane looks just like a typical LED rear light, but it uses lasers to project virtual bike lane markings either side of you.

-In Cycling Weekly we’ve recently featured See.Sense lights, incredible front and rear lamps that use inbuilt sensor technology to flash brighter and faster when cyclists are in potentially dangerous scenarios.
+In Cycling Weekly we’ve also See.Sense lights, incredible front and rear lamps that use inbuilt sensor technology to flash brighter and faster when cyclists are in potentially dangerous scenarios.

 Finally, although it’s only a relatively simple rear light, SpyLamp doubles up as a GPS tracking device should your bike get stolen.
 Think of it as an emergency flasher with hidden talents.